nicolasbon38/SUMAC/README.md

-Disclaimer: This software is a prototype implementation.
+**Disclaimer**: This software is a prototype implementation.
 Do not use it in production environments.